thenameisvicky/app-mdRunner/vault/Browser Engine.md

   - Performs layout, painting and compositing.
   - Interacts with GPU or ShiftShader via compositing / rasterization, Cannot access OS directly.
   - Communicate with browser process for privileged operations like accessing mic, local file directory etc.
     - **Main Thread (Blink):**
       - HTML Parser → builds DOM
       - CSS Parser → builds CSSOM
       - JS execution (V8 engine) → AST, bytecode, TurboFan JIT
       - Event dispatch & user interaction handling
     - **Compositor Thread:**
       - Layer tree management
       - Handles scroll, animation, paint invalidation
       - Sends layer data to GPU process
     - **Raster Threads:**
       - Rasterize tiles from layers (CPU rasterization if GPU unavailable)
     - **Worker Threads / ThreadPool:**
       - Web Workers → parallel JS computation without blocking main thread
       - Worklets → lightweight contexts for animation, CSS paint, audio
     - **IO Thread (Renderer):**
       - Receives network or browser IPC messages
       - Sends resource requests to Network process (from Preload Scanner)
     - **GPU Process** -
       - Handles all GPU-acclerated task.
       - Rasterization of layers.
       - Compositing and WebGl rendering.
       - Crashes in GPU won't affect the browser.
       - Frees up main thread in Renderer Process for JS & layout.
       - **GPU Main Thread:** Receives layers, orchestrates rasterization
       - **Command Buffer Threads:** Converts GPU commands → hardware API (OpenGL/DirectX/Vulkan)
       - **Video / Raster Threads (optional):** Handles offloaded rasterization or video decode

 ## Rendering Life Cycle

 - When typing `www.arkasoft.ai` in address bar and hitting enter the browser process captures and checks for address if address then build is requested else search term sent to **Search Engine**.
+- On navigation, the Browser process creates a **NavigationRequest**, applies **security** checks (CSP, COOP/COEP, CORB), selects the correct **SiteInstance** and decides if a new Renderer Process is needed (process-per-site-instance).
+Once the response is ready, the browser commits the navigation by swapping to a new **RenderFrameHost**.
 - **Browser Process** - The Orchestrator (controller)
   - The `Browser` Process is the `Orchestrator` this is the one which controls the whole life cycle other processes.
   - The Browser process has many threads, each thread plays it's own role inside the process.